-2012 Performance Restricted Shares
+2013 Performance Shares

-When making its determination with respect to the 2012 grant of restricted shares to each executive, the Compensation Committee considered such items as the value of the previous year's grant, the number of shares granted the previous year, the price of the Company's stock, the performance of the Company in the prior year, the Target EPS the Compensation Committee set for the year, the levels of other compensation granted to the executive, the total compensation package for the executive and the individual performance of each executive.
+All equity awards issued to executive officers during 2013 were performance shares.
+When making its determination with respect to the 2013 grant of performance shares to each executive, the Compensation Committee considered such items as the value of the previous year's grant, the number of shares granted the previous year, the price of the Company's stock, the performance of the Company in the prior year, the Target EPS and Target TSR performance metrics set with respect to the grant, the levels of other compensation granted to the executive, the total compensation package for the executive and the individual performance of each executive.
 The Compensation Committee does not assign specific weights to individual items.
-Rather the Compensation Committee is long-term experience in compensating the management team in a manner that incents the team to produce consistently favorable results for stockholders.
+Rather the Compensation Committee exercises its business judgment based, in large part, on the Compensation Committee's long-term experience in compensating the management team in a manner that incents the team to produce consistently favorable results for stockholders.

-The Compensation Committee determined the value of the CEO's 2012 restricted share grant by first deciding what his total direct compensation (base, cash bonus and restricted share grant) should be if the Company achieved its target operating results for 2012.
-(Such target results were in fact achieved.)
-The Compensation Committee then considered the other expected amounts of compensation for 2012, including the expected cash bonus under the Annual Performance Bonus Plan, and then calculated the value of the restricted share grant as of the grant date.
+The Compensation Committee determined the target value of the CEO's 2013 performance share grant by first determining his target total direct compensation for 2013.
+The Compensation Committee then considered the other expected amounts of compensation for 2013, including base pay and the target cash bonus under the Annual Performance Bonus Plan, and then calculated the target value of the performance share grant as of the grant date.
+To determine the number of performance shares to be issued, the Compensation Committee used the closing price on the date of grant.